 The district reserves the right to monitor student use of technology within the jurisdiction of the district without advance notice or consent.
 Students shall be informed that their use of district technology, including, but not limited to, computer files, email, text messages, instant messaging, and other electronic communications, is not private and may be accessed by the district for the purpose of ensuring proper use.
 Students have no reasonable expectation of privacy in use of the district technology.
-Students' personally owned devices shall not be searched except in cases where there is a reasonable suspicion, based on specific information obtained whereThe Superintendent or designee may gather and maintain information pertaining directly to school safety or student safety from the social media activity of any district student in accordance with Education Code 49073.6 and BP/AR 5125 - Student Records. d objective facts, that the search will uncover evidence of a violation of law, district policy, or school rules.
+Students' personally owned devices shall not be searched except in cases where there is a reasonable suspicion, based on specific information obtained where the Superintendent or designee may gather and maintain information pertaining directly to school safety or student safety from the social media activity of any district student in accordance with Education Code 49073.6 and BP/AR 5125.